9 people who died in helicopter crash that killed Kobe Bryant, daughter Gianna identified

 “My kids and I are devastated.
 We lost our beautiful wife and mom today in a helicopter crash.
 Please respect our privacy.
 Thank you for all the well wishes they mean so much,” he wrote.

 Matt and Christina Mauser have three children aged 11, 9 and 3.
 They were both teachers and basketball coaches at a small private school.
-Matt Mauser told The Today Show Bryant personally selected his wife to join the coaching staff at Mamba Sports Academy when he noticed her talents.
+Matt Mauser told The Today Show that Bryant personally selected his wife to join the coaching staff at Mamba Sports Academy when he noticed her talents.

 “I’m scared more than anything.
 I’m a little scared about the future,” he told The Today Show in a phone interview.
 “I’ve got three small kids and I’m trying to figure out how to navigate life with three kids and no mom.

 “She was extraordinary.
 She was warm.
 She was incredibly bright,” he said.
-The husband said he knew all of the victims in the helicopter crash, adding “It was a family.
+He said he knew all of the victims in the helicopter crash, adding “It was a family.
 They all really cared for each other.”

 “They were amazing people … They were wonderful, they were warm.
 They loved their kids and they were so proud that their kids were growing,” he added.

-He also spoke of Kobe Bryant’s decision to bring his wife on as a basketball coach.
+Mauser also spoke of Kobe Bryant’s decision to bring his wife on as a basketball coach.

-“He saw what an amazing mind she had for basketball and he brought her on,” Mauser said, adding Bryant wanted her to teach the girls defense.
+“He saw what an amazing mind she had for basketball and he brought her on,” he said, explaining Bryant wanted her to teach the girls defense.

-“Kobe didn’t really understand the zone defense because he never played at high school or college,” he said laughing.
+“Kobe didn’t really understand the zone defense because he never played at high school or college,” he said, laughing.
 “They called her the Mother of Defense — M.O.D.”

 Mother and daughter, Sarah and Payton Chester